StatCan/aaw/README.md

 ## Security

-A discussion about some of the security best practices in use by this platform:
+Explore discussions about some of the security best practices employed by this platform:

 - [aaw-security-proposal](https://github.com/StatCan/aaw-security-proposal)